Actual Weight – The customer buys by the actual (scale) weight of the steel.

 psi – Pounds per square inch.

-Pup Coil – A small coil whose OD is generally under 36 inches.
+Pup Coil – A coil that has a small PIW, OD is generally under 36 inches.

 Quality – Refers to the suitability and integrity of the steel for the purpose or purposes for which it is intended.